Topics:

 Provide a clear data privacy policy on your website so supporters know why and how you collect and use their data.
 Also, allow supporters to opt out of data collection if they don’t want their information to be used this way.

-With a transparent approach based on accountability, you can maintain positive supporter relationships as you deploy your innovative new fundraising models.
+With a transparent approach based on accountability, you can maintain positive supporter relationships as you deploy your innovative new fundraising models in different use cases.

 Best nonprofit AI tools to use in 2024